sambody/inkscape-guide-tools/README.md

 ### 2. Add margin guides to document

 Inkscape already allows you to add guides _exactly_ on the borders of the page, with **Edit > Guides around page**.

-With this extension you can add guides at a certain distance (_margin_) from the borders of the document.
+With this extension you can add guides at a certain distance (_margin_) from the borders of the document, OR (the bounding box of) a selected object.

 - Add them all at once (for equal margins) or separately.
 - Negative margins creates guides _outside_ the page borders.